Documentation

 • Required field indicators

-User Experience: When generating a schema, you receive a schema review dialog showing detected column types, confidence levels, and sample values.
+User Experience: You first choose the schema format, then receive a schema review dialog showing detected column types, confidence levels, and sample values.
 You can accept the generated schema or edit it before saving.

 đź’ˇ Validation Workflow